 We truly impressed with this latest video from the Battery Life YouTube channel.
 Clearly, they're doing very nice work.
 If you could ask just one question about the upcoming Volkswagen ID.4, what would it be?
 For us, and especially those on our team who are currently dealing with winter weather, we'd ask how much energy the electric SUV consumes in the cold.
-More specifically, how's the range in cold temps at high speeds?
+More specifically, how's the at high speeds?

 The VW ID.4 is a compact electric crossover SUV that will compete with vehicles like the Model Y and Ford Mustang Mach-E. It's the first of Volkswagen's family of all-new electric vehicles to come to our shores.
 Battery Life tests the 2021 Volkswagen ID.4 1st Max at 110 and 130 km/h.
 For our U.S. folks, that's about 70 to 80 mph.